htjb/margarine/docs/source/tutorial.rst

 The following set of examples shows the user how to train a Masked Autoregressive Flow (MAF) and an example Kernel Density Estimator (KDE).
-We further demonstrate how to use *bayesstats* to estimate the Kullback Leibler divergence and Bayesian Dimensionality with the trained MAF and KDE.
+We further demonstrate how to use ``margarine`` to estimate the Kullback Leibler divergence and Bayesian Dimensionality with the trained MAF and KDE.